Ranelkin/High_performance_computing_exercises/README.md

-# ConwaysGameOfLive
-Implementation of Conways game of live in a memory efficient manner in C++ for the High performance computing class of Goethe University
+Code Exercises for the High Performance Computing course of the Goethe University Summer 2025

-# Run the programm
-Run the following commands:

-    `mkdir build
-    cd build
-    cmake ..
-    cmake --build .`
+Each module represents a programm implementation and instructions on how to work with them is in the corresponding directory.